umittal10/Movie_Recommending_System/README.md

 ## Overview

 This repository contains a movie recommendation system implemented in C++.
+It is a project I chose to make for my CS32 (Data Structures and Algorithms) class at UCLA.
 It utilizes two main data files: `users.txt`, which contains user data and information about the movies they have watched, and `movies.txt`, which contains details about the movies, including actors, directors, ratings, and more.

 ## Getting Started